Socialism of the 21st century: Buen vivir

 Often translated to good living or living well, the concept of buen vivir is related to the movement for indigenous rights and rights of nature.
-It focuses on the living sustainably as the member of a community that includes both human beings and Nature.
+It focuses on living sustainably as the member of a community that includes both human beings and Nature.
 Buen vivir is enshrined in 2008 Constitution of Ecuador as an alternative to neoliberal development.
 The constitution outlines a set of rights, one of which is the rights of nature.
 In line with the assertion of these rights, buen vivir seeks to change the relationship between nature and humans to a more bio-pluralistic view, eliminating the separation between nature and society.
 This approach has been applied to the Yasuní-ITT Initiative.
 Buen vivir is sometimes conceptualised as collaborative consumption in a sharing economy and the term is used to look at the world in way sharply differentiated from natural, social or human capital.

 Criticism

 Authoritarianism

 Critics claim that socialism of the 21st century in Latin America acts as a façade for authoritarianism.
 The charisma of figures like Hugo Chávez and mottoes like "Country, Socialism, or Death!" have drawn comparisons to the Latin American dictators and caudillos of the past.
-According to Steven Levitsky of Harvard University: "Only under the dictatorships of the past [...] were presidents reelected for life", with Levitsky further stating that while Latin America experienced democracy, citizens opposed "indefinite reelection, because of the dictatorships of the past".
-Levitsky then noted: "In Nicaragua, Venezuela and Ecuador, reelection is associated with the same problems of 100 years ago".
-The Washington Post also stated in 2014 that "Bolivia's Evo Morales, Daniel Ortega of Nicaragua and the late Venezuelan president Hugo Chávez [...] used the ballot box to weaken or eliminate term limits".
+According to Steven Levitsky of Harvard University, "Only under the dictatorships of the past ... were presidents reelected for life", with Levitsky further stating that while Latin America experienced democracy, citizens opposed "indefinite reelection, because of the dictatorships of the past".
+Levitsky then observed: "In Nicaragua, Venezuela and Ecuador, reelection is associated with the same problems of 100 years ago."
+The Washington Post also stated in 2014 that "Bolivia's Evo Morales, Daniel Ortega of Nicaragua and the late Venezuelan president Hugo Chávez ... used the ballot box to weaken or eliminate term limits."

 In 2015, The Economist stated that the Bolivarian Revolution in Venezuela—now under Nicolás Maduro after Chávez's death in 2013—was devolving from authoritarianism to dictatorship as opposition politicians were jailed for plotting to undermine the government, violence was widespread and opposition media shut down.
 Western media coverage of Chávez and other Latin American leaders from the 21st-century socialist movement has been criticised as unfair by their supporters and leftist media critics.